Shanfan/Illustrator-Scripts-Archive/README.md

-# JavaScript Scripts for Adobe Illustrator 10 - CS5
+# JavaScript Scripts for Adobe Illustrator

-As far as I tested, they work fine in CS6
+As far as I tested, they work fine from 10 ~ CS6

-The following scripts are created by Hiroyuki Sato （GitHub @hiroyuki-sato）
+The following scripts are created by Hiroyuki Sato （GitHub.com/shspage）He is awesome.

 As he indicated them as "Free to use and distribute", I thought it'd be great to open it up here.
 Although these were written a couple of years ago, I still found them very useful every now and then.
 Thank you Sato san.